-- (a) The Connecting NSP must reject an SSRS proposal if one or more of the following applies61: - (i) the SSRS is not reasonably likely to avoid or remediate the general system strength impact of the 4.6.6 Connection; - (ii) in the Connecting NSP's reasonable opinion, the SSRS would adversely affect the quality of supply for other Network Users; or - (iii) on AEMO's reasonable advice, the SSRS would adversely affect power system security. - (b) The Connecting NSP must provide the Applicant with its reasons for rejecting a proposed SSRS.
-Where the rejection is based on AEMO's reasonable advice that the SSRS would adversely affect power system security, the Connecting NSP must provide a copy of AEMO's letter to this effect. - (c) The avenues for further action and resolution following rejection of an SSRS are set out in NER 5.3.4B(n) to (p).
+- (a) The Connecting NSP must reject an SSRS proposal if one or more of the following applies: - (i) the SSRS is not reasonably likely to avoid or remediate the general system strength impact of the 4.6.6 Connection; - (ii) in the Connecting NSP's reasonable opinion, the SSRS would adversely affect the quality of supply for other Network Users; or - (iii) on AEMO's reasonable advice, the SSRS would adversely affect power system security. - (b) The Connecting NSP must provide the Applicant with its reasons for rejecting a proposed SSRS.
+Where the rejection is based on AEMO's reasonable advice that the SSRS would adversely affect power system security, the Connecting NSP must provide a copy of AEMO's letter to this effect. - (c) The avenues for further action and resolution following rejection of an SSRS are set out in NER 5.3.4B(n) to (p). - (d) Where an SSRS will not remediate the general system strength impact, the 4.6.6 Connection may still proceed if the Applicant agrees to pay the cost of SSCW and AEMO agrees that the proposed SSCW will remediate the general system strength impact.